subject: hidden collections

 CLIR Press Releases

-Through a national competition, the program will award funds to institutions holding collections of high scholarly value that are difficult or impossible to locate through finding aids.
+The program will award funds to institutions holding collections of high scholarly value that are difficult or impossible to locate through finding aids.
 Award recipients will create descriptive information for their hidden collections that will be linked to and interoperable with all other projects funded by this grant, to form a federated environment that can be built upon over time.
+Funding for the program comes from The Andrew W. Mellon Foundation.

 CLIR is an independent, nonprofit, organization whose mission is to expand access to information, however recorded and preserved, as a public good.
 Through publications, projects, and programs, CLIR works to maintain and improve access to information for generations to come.
 In partnership with other institutions, CLIR helps create services that expand the concept of “library” and supports the providers and preservers of information.
 Information about CLIR and its work is available at www.clir.org.